Adopting A Dachshund

 This article contains Affiliate Links.
 Please review our Disclaimer for details.

-Shelter Adoption or Purchasing from a Breeder?
+Shelter Adoption or Breeder?

 Always do your research when you are ready to adopt your new dog.
 Consider Dachshund Rescue Centers or Shelters before going to a breeder.
 So many doxies need homes that are still quite young, already house trained, and may be the better option for your family than starting off with a new puppy.
-Remember, new puppies will require more training and attention than a dog that is a little older.
+Remember, new puppies will require more Training and Attention than a dog that is a little older.

 Dachshunds are special members of the family.
 Any doxie parent knows that raising a dachshund is a unique and cherished experience that they will never forget.